 8. Plant a Tree

-Planting trees is one of the easiest – and least expensive – backyard budget landscaping projects of all.
+Planting trees is one of the easiest, least expensive backyard landscaping ideas of all.
 All you need are a few digging tools, some mulch and the tree.
-Plus, having well-planned trees in your yard can end up saving you money in the long run, according to Steve Boehme of GoodSeed Farm Landscapes:
+Plus, you’ll end up saving even more if you plant trees in the right places.

 “Planting shade trees is a common-sense solution that will save you money and make you more comfortable.
 Trees are simply a wise investment in future comfort and energy savings.
 Just take a minute and sit under one on a ninety-degree day and you’ll understand this perfectly.”